 Advanced Math 6 takes a deeper dive into the content standards from Grade 6 with a focus on critical and creative thinking.
 Students are encouraged to participate in extended math activities such as math contests and clubs.

-Credit: 1 credit per semester
+Prerequisite: Placement based upon OPS Placement Guidelines.
+Duration: 2 semesters Credit: 1 credit per semester